binxio/cfn-ami-provider/README.md

 ```
 All the KMS key id are returned by the attribute `KmsKeyIds`.
 If the number is 1, the id will be available via
 the attribute `KmsKeyId` too.

+When the image originates from a differnt AWS account, the snapshots of the EBS volumes for the AMI need to be made accessible too.
+Otherwise
+you may run into a `snapshot not found` error.

 ```
 Outputs: